 Separation and Property Settlement Agreements

 Settlement of disputed issues is always preferable to litigation.
-At Gailor Hunt Jenkins Davis & Taylor PLLC, settlement is always fully explored as an alternative to litigation.
+At Gailor Hunt Jenkins Davis Taylor & Gibbs PLLC, settlement is always fully explored as an alternative to litigation.
 If you and your spouse can agree to the terms of your separation and property division, then a separation and property settlement agreement may be for you.

 Separation and property settlement agreements are legal contracts which may provide for the terms of your separation, child custody, child support, property division, responsibility for joint debts, alimony provisions and any other issues that you and your spouse may have arising out of your marriage.